Berg0162/Open-Virtual-Steering-DiscreteHID-Bluefruit/README.md

-# Open Virtual Steering with DiscreteHIDs
+# Open Virtual Steering with DiscreteHIDs & Bluefruit

 The **Romans** knew it already: **`"Sterzare Necesse Est"`** (free after Plutarch), and it still holds true in the world of **virtual cycling**.